Dukinfield Henry Scott

-Biography

 Scott was born in London on 28 November 1854, the fifth and youngest son of architect Sir George Gilbert Scott and his wife Caroline Oldrid.

+Scientific career

-Scott studied Natural Sciences at Oxford University, graduating with his M.A., and then as a postgraduate at Würzburg University in Germany, where he studied under the famous botanist Julius von Sachs, and earned his doctorate.
+Scott studied Natural Sciences at Christ Church, Oxford, graduating B.A.
+1876 (M.A.
+1872), and then as a postgraduate at Würzburg University in Germany, where he studied under the famous botanist Julius von Sachs, and earned his doctorate.

-In 1882, Scott was appointed Assistant to the Professor of Botany at University College, London, and in 1885 as Assistant Professor in Biology (Botany) at the Royal College of Science, South Kensington.
+In 1882, Scott was appointed Assistant to the Professor of Botany at University College London, and in 1885 as Assistant Professor in Biology (Botany) at the Royal College of Science, South Kensington.
 He was the first lecturer in botany at University College who allowed women to attend his classes.
 One of his most brilliant students was Harold Wager, who went on to become a Fellow of the Royal Society of London in 1904.

 In 1892, Scott was appointed the first Keeper of the Jodrell Laboratory at the Royal Botanic Gardens, Kew, a position he held for fourteen years until 1906, under the Directorship of the botanist William Turner Thiselton-Dyer, one of his early mentors.

-He moved with his family to East Oakley House near Basingstoke, in Hampshire in 1906.
-He continued to research and publish from there until his death.

 Throughout his life, Scott published many books and papers on botany and palaeobotany in scientific journals.
 He worked closely with specialists in paleobotany such as William Crawford Williamson and Francis Wall Oliver.
 He supported the education of women and was the first lecturer in botany at University College who allowed women to attend his classes.